jarokaz/tpu-gke-sandbox/examples/jobset/README.md

 kubectl delete -k multi_slice
 ```

-## MaxText pretraining examples
+## MaxText pre-training examples

-The `maxtext` folder contains examples of pretraining a MaxText 6.5 billion parameters model on the C4 dataset.
+The [`maxtext`](maxtext/) folder contains examples of pre-training a MaxText 6.5 billion parameters model on the [English C4 dataset](https://www.tensorflow.org/datasets/catalog/c4#c4en_default_config), downloaded as part of [prerequisites](../README.md#prerequisites-for-running-examples) to running examples.

 The `maxtext/base_maxtext` folder contains the base configuration of the JobSet workload.
-If you review the `maxtext\base_maxtext\jobset-spec-patch.yaml` you will notice that a JobSet resource is configured with two job templates.
-One (named `slice`) starts the MaxText trainer.
-The other (named `tensorboard`) starts the TensorBoard uploader.
+If you review the [`maxtext/base_maxtext/jobset-spec-patch.yaml`](maxtext/base_maxtext/jobset-spec-patch.yaml) you will notice that a JobSet resource is configured with two job templates.
+One (named `slice`) starts the MaxText trainer and the other (named `tensorboard`) starts the TensorBoard uploader.
 The runtime parameters to the MaxText trainer and the TensorBoard uploader are passed through environment variables that are set through the `maxtext-parameters` ConfigMap.

-The `single-slice-6B` and `multi-slice-6B` folders contain the Kustomize overlays that customize the base MaxText JobSet configuration for running a single slice and multislice training workloads respectively.
+The [`single-slice-6B`](maxtext/single-slice-6B/) and [`multi-slice-6B`](maxtext/multi-slice-6B/) folders contain the Kustomize overlays that customize the base MaxText JobSet configuration for running a single slice and multislice training workloads respectively.

 To run the samples in your environment modify the `single-slice-6B\kustomization.yaml` and `multi-slice-6B\kustomization.yaml` as follows: